Learn about our Safe Care Commitment and COVID-19 FAQs | Use our Prescreen app before arrival for faster entry

 Your urologist will give your instructions for your recovery at home.
 These may include:

 Hundreds of thousands of vasectomies are performed every year in the US—some estimates put the number of procedures at over 500,000.
 The vast majority of vasectomies are performed by urologists, who specialize in the surgical management of the male reproductive system.
 (Sharlip et al., 2012)

 Is vasectomy really permanent?

 Every man who undergoes a vasectomy should consider it a permanent method of birth control, or contraception.
 However, up to 6% of men who undergo vasectomy do wish to have further children.
 Options to achieve pregnancy after undergoing vasectomy include vasectomy reversal—in which the small ducts that are cut during vasectomy are re-connected.
 Since a man’s testicles do not stop producing sperm after a vasectomy, sperm can also be extracted from the testicle.
-Due to fact that that these sperm cells are immature, surgically extracted sperm must be used in a process called in vitro fertilization.
+Due to fact that these sperm cells are immature, surgically extracted sperm must be used in a process called in vitro fertilization.
 Sperm banking—or, freezing sperm—prior to vasectomy is another option.